SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Construction of SPChain

 ($3$) The consensus group verifies the validity of the keyblocks, and runs Byzantine agreement protocol to decide which keyblock is the final pinned keyblock (if multiple conflicting keyblocks are proposed).
 Then the reputable miner is selected to commit microblocks according to the register transactions in the keyblock.

-$Upload.$ The serial number (4)-(6) given in Figure \ref{8} illustrate the process of a patient uploading the medical records.
-There are three cases in this algorithm, patient $\tilde{j}$ is diagnosed in medical institution $\tilde{A}$ for the first time; patient $\tilde{j}$ updates EMRs in the same medical institution $\tilde{A}$; or patient $\tilde{j}$ is diagnosed in another department of medical institution $\tilde{B}$.
-We describe the three cases in detail in Figure \ref{fig9}.
+\textbf{Upload.} The serial number (4)-(6) given in Fig. \ref{fig9} illustrate the process of a patient uploading the EMRs to SPChain.
+There are three cases in this phase, patient $\tilde{j}$ is diagnosed in medical institution $\tilde{A}$ for the first time; patient $\tilde{j}$ updates EMRs in the same medical institution $\tilde{A}$; or patient $\tilde{j}$ is diagnosed in another department of medical institution $\tilde{B}$.
+We describe the three cases in detail in Fig.\ref{fig10}.

 Case 1: Patient $\tilde{j}$ is diagnosed in medical institution $\tilde{A}$ for the first time.